 interact with the repository in the cloud, including

-You can create multiple repositories for a single Cloud Platform project.
+You can create multiple repositories for a single Cloud Platform project, allowing you to organize the code associated with your cloud project in whatever way works best for you.

 Because repositories in Cloud Source Repositories are Git repositories, you can continue to use the editor of your choice to work on your code.
 For a more integrated experience, see the following topics: